Antitrust Policy and Compliance Procedures

 - No activity or communication shall include any discussion which might be construed as an agreement or understanding to refrain from purchasing any raw material, equipment, services or other supplies from any supplier.

-- Any IMDA meeting agendas or minutes shall be reviewed in advance (by legal counsel if necessary) to insure compliance to all antitrust regulations and this policy.
+- Any IMDA meeting agendas or minutes shall be reviewed in advance (by legal counsel if necessary) to ensure compliance to all antitrust regulations and this policy.

 - Any company which believes that it may be or has been unfairly placed at a competitive disadvantage as a result of an IMDA activity should so notify the member responsible for the activity, who in turn should immediately notify the entire Committee.